 Ametrine from Bolivia

-The Anahi mine has been known for hundreds of years.
+The Anahi Mine has been known for hundreds of years.
 The story is that the mine first became famous in the seventeenth century when a Spanish conquistador received it as a dowry when he married an Ayoreos princess named Anahi.
-Ametrine crystals were first introduced to Europe through the conquistadors's gifts to the Spanish queen.
-However, ametrine has only been available on the market in any quantity since about 1980.
-The Anahi mine is also one of the world's largest producers of high quality amethyst.
+Ametrine crystals were first introduced to Europe in the form of the conquistador's gifts to the Spanish queen.
+However, ametrine has only been available on the market in sufficient quantity since about 1980.
+The Anahi Mine is also one of the world's largest producers of high quality amethyst.

 The classic 50/50 split is actually a very inefficient use of the rough material and typically requires that all stones be cut in an emerald cut.
-Now we are starting to see more intriguing cuts with a 70/30 to 90/10 split of colors.
-Some interesting new cuts have 3 or more color zones, and some have orange hues as well as purple and gold.
+Now we are starting to see more intriguing cuts with a 70/30 to 90/10 split of color.
+Some interesting new cuts have three or more color zones and some have orange hues, as well as purple and gold.

 - Last Updated: August-15-2017